hds/hegdenu.net/content/posts/understanding-async-await-4.md

 (you know I'm all about simple)

+Here's the complete code: [`understanding_async_await::mpmc`](https://github.com/hds/hegdenu.net/blob/main/resources/understanding-async-await/src/mpmc.rs).

+In case you prefer having it from the beginning.

 Let's begin with the API.

 We'll base it on the `std` library and Tokio channel APIs.